1. Home

 My electric bill is $290/mo

-The “grid” is how the energy industry refers to the infrastructure used by the utility company to transmit and distribute electricity.
+The grid is the infrastructure used by utility companies to transmit and distribute electricity.
 That includes transmission lines (aka “power lines”), electrical substations, and the power distribution equipment that connects the grid to every home and business.

-Although the power plants that create the electricity are connected to the grid, they aren’t considered part of it.
-The same logic applies to your home or business in that they’re connected to the grid, but they aren’t part of it either.
+Although power plants that create electricity are connected to the grid, they aren’t considered part of it.
+The same logic applies to your home or business in that they’re connected to the grid, but aren’t part of it either.

-The only way to be truly off-grid is if your home or business is not connected with any electric utility in any way.
-Thus, the meaning of off the grid is that there are no physical wires leading from the power lines into your home, and you don’t get bills from the utility company or a retail electric provider.
-When you’re completely going off the grid, you are entirely dependent on generating all your own electricity for your energy needs.
+The only way to be truly off-grid is completely disconnecting with any electric utility.
+Thus, there are no physical wires leading from the power lines into your home, and you don’t get bills from the utility company or a retail electric provider.
+When you go completely off the grid, you generate all your own electricity for your energy needs.

-Off-grid living includes installing solar power or using your own generator, but it also requires that you take the extra step of disconnecting from the grid.
+Off-grid living with electricity is possible with solar power and/or your own generator, but it also requires you take the extra step of disconnecting from the grid.

-That’s right - simply installing solar panels on your roof is not going off-grid.
+That’s right.
+Installing solar panels on your roof is not going off-grid.
 However, wiring your rooftop solar system into your home's electric system to run your appliances and meet your energy needs does make you the primary producer of your home electricity.

 Chart comparing solar energy production and electricity consumption during a typical day, showing when energy is drawn from solar power, and when energy is drawn from the grid.

 Your solar power system produces electric power by converting sunlight into a flow of electricity, and as you’d imagine, it only generates electricity when the sun is shining.
 In most cases, your home will use electricity as the system generates it.
-Thus, your average home using solar panels isn’t considered off-the-grid solar because it still needs electricity when the sun isn’t shining (e.g., at night) or shining less (e.g., in the winter).
+Thus, your average home using solar panels isn’t considered off the grid for electricity because it still needs electricity when the sun isn’t shining (e.g., at night) or shining less (e.g., in the winter).

 However, the chief problem with off-the-grid solar is installing enough energy storage capacity to meet all your power needs.
 It is very expensive to install enough battery capacity for the times when you are not generating solar energy.

-Thus, most homeowners who install solar power remain connected with the grid.
-Using a combination of solar panels and grid electricity produces substantial, regular, and long-term savings on your electricity bill because you are generating most of your own energy.
+Most homeowners who install solar power remain connected with the grid.
+Using a combination of solar panels and grid electricity can produce substantial, regular, and long-term savings on your electricity bill because you are generating most of your own energy.

-You still have advantages staying on the grid, including:
+You have additional advantages staying on the grid.

-• In areas with Net Metering, you can receive credit for the extra electricity that your home produces and feeds back into the grid.
+• In areas with net metering, you can receive credit for the extra electricity your home produces and feeds back into the grid.

 • Any time your solar panels don’t generate power (including nights and cloudy days), you automatically and seamlessly switch to using power from the grid.